brownag/rgeowheels/README.md

 # Auto-detect Python version and install GDAL
 install_wheel("GDAL", pyversion = "auto")
-#> Auto-selected Python 3.11 for GDAL
+#> Display a message: "Auto-selected Python 3.11 for GDAL"
 ```

 For more details, see the vignette: